na-na-hi/renget/archive/meta_golocal_list.md

 https://rentry.org/MixtralForRetards
-- model-specific guide on using Mixtral with KoboldCpp -  `free` on your own machine
+- model-specific guide on using Mixtral with KoboldCpp -  `free` on your own machine (see https://desuarchive.org/g/thread/97942495#97942574 explanation of why it might actually be suboptimal)

 https://rentry.org/mixtral_vastai_for_dummies
 - model-specific guide on how to set up Mixtral for yourself or for others with KoboldCpp - `paid`